routerworld3/wiki_vp/AWS/qlik_products.md

 - **Qlik Sense** = advanced analytics and visualization platform.

 Using these Qlik tools together streamlines your entire data journey, from collecting raw data to delivering polished analytics to your business.

+Below is a high-level view of how the **Coras enterprise platform** compares to or could be used alongside various **Qlik** products.
+While there is some **functional overlap**, each solution also offers unique value.
+Whether they **compete** or **complement** depends on your specific data and analytics requirements.

+---

+## 1. Coras vs. Qlik: Where They Overlap

+1. **Dashboarding and Reporting**
+   - **Coras**: Provides real-time dashboards, KPI monitoring, and decision support within its program management context.
+   - **Qlik Sense**: A broader data visualization and analytics platform that can be applied to almost any domain or dataset.
+   - **Overlap**: Both tools help end users view metrics and insights in a user-friendly dashboard format.

+2. **Data Integration**
+   - **Coras**: Integrates data from multiple systems (finance, logistics, project management) into a single platform, particularly for program/portfolio management.
+   - **Qlik Replicate**: Moves data across a wide array of source/target systems with Change Data Capture (CDC), often used to feed data lakes or warehouses.
+   - **Overlap**: Both can unify and standardize data from disparate sources, though Qlik Replicate focuses on real-time replication, while Coras focuses on presenting integrated data for project/program oversight.

+---

+## 2. How Coras Could Complement Qlik

+1. **Specialized Program Management**
+   - **Coras Strength**: Purpose-built for U.S. federal (especially DoD) program management, with built-in workflows, compliance, and project-specific data models.
+   - **Qlik Sense**: World-class at building flexible, ad hoc analytics dashboards; not specifically a program/portfolio management system.
+   - **Complementary Use**:
+     - **Qlik** can feed advanced analytics (predictive models, associative data exploration) into Coras.
+     - **Coras** can push real-time data about program finances, schedules, and tasks into Qlik for richer, more interactive analytics.

+2. **Enterprise Data Warehouse (EDW) and Data Lakes**
+   - **Qlik Compose & Qlik Catalog**: Automate and govern data warehousing, maintain robust metadata, and provide a searchable data catalog.
+   - **Coras**: Primarily a front-end solution integrating operational data for decision-makers.
+   - **Complementary Use**:
+     - **Qlik Compose** can transform raw data into analytics-friendly tables.
+     - **Qlik Catalog** can catalog these tables for enterprise search.
+     - **Coras** can then draw from these curated datasets for real-time program dashboards.

+3. **Integration with Real-Time Replication**
+   - **Qlik Replicate**: Ideal for near real-time data ingestion from complex transactional systems.
+   - **Coras**: Consumes the integrated data, layering project-specific logic, workflows, and dashboards.
+   - **Complementary Use**:
+     - **Qlik Replicate** keeps data in sync from multiple systems.
+     - **Coras** uses that near real-time data to update portfolio status, budgeting dashboards, or compliance tracking.

+---

+## 3. Potential Competition

+1. **Analytics & Dashboarding**
+   - **Coras** has built-in dashboards for program metrics. **Qlik Sense** offers a more expansive, self-service analytics platform that goes beyond standard program metrics.
+   - **If** an organization only needs top-level dashboards without advanced analytics capabilities, Coras’s embedded features might suffice—thus replacing some use cases of Qlik Sense.

+2. **Data Integration & Harmonization**
+   - **Coras** provides connectors and data unification features for the systems it targets. **Qlik Replicate** is broader, with extensive source/target support for replication.
+   - In some scenarios (particularly if the data sources are well covered by Coras or if the organization wants a single vendor solution), Coras could substitute some of Qlik’s data ingestion functionality.

+---

+## 4. Summary: Use Cases & Scenarios

+- **Strict Program/Project Management**
+  - **Coras** is likely a strong fit by itself, handling typical DoD workflows, budgets, schedules, and performance metrics.
+  - **Qlik** might be brought in if the organization wants more advanced or flexible analytics beyond standard program dashboards.

+- **Enterprise-Wide Data & Analytics Initiative**
+  - **Qlik** solutions (Replicate, Compose, Catalog, Sense) offer an end-to-end data pipeline and robust analytics environment.
+  - **Coras** can become the front-end for program and portfolio management, leveraging Qlik-managed data (e.g., a “single source of truth” in a warehouse or data lake).

+- **Large-Scale Federal Deployments**
+  - **FedRAMP**: Both Coras and Qlik have FedRAMP-authorized solutions, but Coras has strong DoD references and specialized use cases.
+  - **Integration**: They can coexist where Coras handles day-to-day project oversight and Qlik handles deeper analytics, self-service BI, or enterprise data cataloging.

+---

+## Final Thoughts

+- **Coras** is a **specialized, FedRAMP-authorized platform** with a strong focus on **program/portfolio management**—especially for **U.S. Government and DoD use cases**.
+- **Qlik** provides **general-purpose data integration (Replicate), data warehouse automation (Compose), data cataloging (Catalog), and analytics (Sense)** across all industries.
+- They could **compete** in overlapping areas (data dashboards, certain integrations) but generally **complement** each other if an organization needs both **specialized program management** (Coras) and **rich, enterprise-wide analytics** (Qlik).